BgeeDB/BgeeDB_R/README.md

 # the path where your data will be saved.
 getwd()

-# download all RPKMs and counts for Mus musculus
+# download all RNAseq data for Mus musculus
 data_bgee_mouse <- bgee$get_data()

 # the number of experiments downloaded from Bgee